Byung-hyun Kim: Pitching style

 Usually described as a submarine pitcher, Kim was a side-arm and under-arm hard thrower who uses a great variety of deliveries.
 Kim possesses a four-seam fastball with tailing movement frequently hitting the low 90s, a Frisbee slider with sweeping motion across the plate, an up-shoot slider with a rising motion, and a circle-changeup which he usually uses to strike out left-handed hitters.
-Nevertheless, during the three seasons between 2004 and 2006, his main problem had been the loss of right pitching balance which caused difficulty in ball control and reduced ball velocity.
-During that time, he also struggled against left-handed batters.
-In 2014, perennial award-winning third baseman Adrián Beltré named Kim as the toughest pitcher he had ever faced, due in large part to his pitching motion.
+Nevertheless, during the three seasons between 2004 and 2006, his main problem had been the loss of right pitching balance which caused difficulty in control and reduced velocity.
+During that time, he also struggled against left-handed batters, allowing them to hit over .300.
+In 2014, Hall of Famer Adrián Beltré called Kim the toughest pitcher he had ever faced, due in large part to his pitching motion.